The Case of the Vanishing Alewife Run

 Sure as the dandelion, every spring the river herring return from the ocean to the freshwater streams to spawn.
 In these regions, river herring are life for both humans and animals alike.
 Whether used to fertilize crops, bait fish traps, or eaten smoked or salted, on historical Cape Cod river herring were a source of food, and in turn money.
 While their economic importance has wained, it has been replaced with a growing appreciation of their ecological importance.

 Come late winter and early spring, mature adults heed their calling and head to the estuaries and bays along the New England coast.
 Between the months of March and June, they will run by the thousands up their natal streams.
 There they will spawn a new generation of herring that will repeat the cycle.
 And so it goes, year after year, so long as there is free passage to their spawning grounds.
-Unlike the blueback herring which spawn in the rivers themselves and don’t ascend into the lakes and ponds, alewife need ponds.
+Unlike the Blueback Herring which can spawn in the faster water of the rivers, Alewife need freshwater ponds.
 Without pond access, alewife can’t spawn and the run will perish.

 In the shadow of ghosts

-In 1866 the The Waquoit River Herring Company was formed to harvest the alewife that swam up the Childs River to their natal spawning grounds in John’s Pond.
+In 1866 the Waquoit River Herring Company was formed to harvest the Alewife that swam up the Childs River to spawning grounds in John’s Pond.
 On the southeast side of the mill pond dam, the company constructed a fishway to allow passage around the dam.
 The company still operated the fish ladder as late as 1919, but by 1920 the river valley had given way to the cranberry industry:

 The stream, 3 to 4 miles long, is now used to flood cranberry bogs, and is obstructed by a number of dams.
 The outlet of John’s Pond is a boarded passageway controlled by flashboards.
 Below the pond the stream is little more than an artificial ditch lined with cranberry bogs.
 At the head of the Gona cranberry bog is an impassable fishway.
 Below this point there are nine cranberry bogs, and eight embankments, all but one of which are equipped with wooden flumes.
 A second fishway is situated at the last cranberry bog.
 Near Waquoit Village is the fish house and a third fishway.
 The alewife fishery in Childs River was started as a private enterprise by the Waquoit Herring River Company, and reached the maximum production of 180 barrels in 1872.
 The average catch is from 80 to 100 barrels.
 A larger fishery could have been maintained if it had not been for the cranberry bogs.
 Its future depends upon the maintenance of a suitable passage by the owners of the bogs from the salt water to John’s Pond.